RedSeal-co/angular-seed/README.cucumber.md

 The first step is to create a directory named "features".
 Cucumber will look for *.feature files contained in this directory.

-After putting a couple of files in there (based on the end-to-end tests written in Karma with Protractor), Cucumber will produce output like this:
+After putting a couple of files in there (based on the end-to-end tests written for Karma, Jasime, and Protractor), Cucumber will produce output like this:

 <pre>
 $ ./node_modules/cucumber/bin/cucumber.js --format pretty